On the occupation measure of evolution models with vanishing mutations: Model and main result

 In this case, the limit matrix $\Plim$ is the identity and thus any distribution is invariant for $\Plim$.
-We then have the following expression for the energy barrier (see Appendix~\ref{app:energy_example} the explicit computations)
+For this model, the energy barrier is given explicitly by (see Appendix~\ref{app:energy_example} for the computations)

 For $\ve>0$, the unique invariant probability distribution of the matrix $P_\ve$ is symmetric with respect to zero where, up to normalization,